fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 ~~~~~~~~~~~~~~~

-The 'rid' SDP media attribute describes payload media format
+The 'a=rid' SDP media attribute describes payload media format
 (defined via rid-level attributes Section XXX) for one or more
 Payload Types.

 'rid-identifier' identifies the RTP Stream to which
-the payload configuration corresponding to the 'rid-level' attributes
+the payload configuration as defined by the 'rid-level' attributes
 applies.

-The 'rid' framework MAY be used in combination with the 'fmtp' SDP
+The 'rid' framework MAY be used in combination with the 'a=fmtp' SDP
 attribute for describing the media format parameters for a given
 RTP Payload Type.
-However in such scenarios the 'rid' attributes
+However in such scenarios, the 'rid-level' attributes
-[Section XXXX] further constrains to the equivalent 'fmtp' attributes.
+[Section XXXX] further constrains the equivalent 'fmtp' attributes.
-The 'rid' framework MAY also be used to fully describe RTP payload encoding
-in place of 'fmtp' SDP attrbute.
-In either case, the rtpmap MUST be
-used to identify the media encoding format and the RTP Payload Type.
+The 'rid' framework MAY also be used to fully describe RTP payload encoding, thus completely removing the 'a=fmtp' SDP attribute.
+In either case, the 'a=rtpmap' attribute MUST be used to identify the media encoding format and the RTP Payload Type.

-A given media description "m=" MAY have zero or more "a=rid:" lines
+A given SDP media description MAY have zero or more "a=rid" lines
-capturing various possible media encoding configurations.
+capturing various possible RTP payload configurations.
-The 'rid-identfier' MUST be unique across all the media
+The 'rid-identifier' MUST be unique across all the media
 descriptions.
 Also, the combination of RTP Payload Type (a.k.a fmt in SDP)
 and a 'rid-identifier' MUST be unique across all the RTP Streams in
 a given RTP Session.